 In some cases it is important to seam seal your tent or tarp.
 Usually after using your shelter for a prolonged period (dozens of nights) or if you plan on camping in a very wet location.
 Usually seam sealant is needed where the needle pierced the fabric while manufacturing.
 The sewing maching created dozens of small holes in the fabric.
 Over time, strain in the material allows those small holes to become slightly larger.
 This may cause your tent to leak in heavy, prolonged rains.
 This happens with almost all tents, but we’ve noticed that almost no one educates their customers on this vital step.
-We even go the extra mile of including seam sealer kits with all of our tents!
 Let’s learn how to seal those holes tight!

 Learn Your Tent Fly Fabric